Course Code: IFH

 Duration: 2 Years

 The Higher National Diploma in Film is designed to give students the opportunity to express themselves through the medium of film.
 The programme combines an emphasis on the art of filmmaking and the visual representation of story with the development of technical, organisational and production skills.
-It consists of four main areas : Theory and Analysis, Camera, Lighting and Art Direction.
+It consists of five main areas : Practical Camera and Lighting, Theory and Analysis, Art Direction, Production Management, Post Production Processes.
 There is an emphasis on Visual Language and Cinematography.
 Students will be encouraged to examine the variety of styles used in film both historically and currently.

 Leaving Certificate/LCVP with a minimum of two H5/O1 and three O6/H7 grades or equivalent or QQI Level 5 award with a merit profile or BTEC National Diploma with a merit profile.
 The academic entry requirements may be waived for mature applicants (21+).
 Suitable foundation Level 5 courses include: